-Impaired decision-making is a core symptom of depression.
-Those who are depressed struggle, for example, to focus their attention on task-relevant information and cope with their negative automatic thoughts (Matthews and MacLeod 2005; Gotlib and Joormann 2010).
+Impaired decision making is a core symptom of depression.
+Those who are depressed struggle, for example, to focus their attention on task-relevant information and cope with their negative automatic thoughts (Matthews and Macleod 2005; Gotlib and Joormann 2010).
 Despite this evidence, we know very little about the way that depressive symptoms influence the actual choices that people make.
 Our analysis makes a crucial contribution by using large-scale, representative data to analyze the way that depressive episodes shape both risk preferences and risk-taking behavior.
 To identify depressive episodes, we use a screening threshold based on general mental health rather than relying on clinically diagnosed depression.
 Given that our measure also captures less severe depressive episodes that go unreported and undiagnosed, we expect that our results are likely attenuated relative to those we might expect based solely on those with clinically diagnosed depression.

 We find that depressive symptoms are generally unrelated to risk attitudes when those risk attitudes are measured using respondents' preferences over a series of incentivized, monetary lotteries.
-However, when asked directly, individuals who are depressed rate their own willingness to take risks differently than those who are mentally well.
+However, when asked directly, the depressive rate their own willingness to take risks differently to those who are mentally well.
 Importantly, the depression-related disparity in self-reported willingness to take risks is context specific.
 The depressed report a lower willingness to take risk in general, for example, and a greater willingness to take health risks.
-The context also matters for the disparity in the actual risk-taking behaviors of people.
-People who are depressed are more likely to smoke, have a poor diet, adopt a sedentary lifestyle, and loan money to others, but they are less likely to lend their belongings.
-Our mediation analysis demonstrates that depression-related disparities in risk-taking behavior are largely explained by differences in the behavioral traits (for example, locus of control, optimism, and trust) of those who are depressive versus mentally well, rather than differences in time preferences (patience) or financial resources.
+The context also matters for the disparity in the actual risk-taking behaviors that people engage in.
+The depressive are more likely to smoke, have a poor diet, adopt a sedentary lifestyle and loan money to others, but are less likely to lend their belongings.
+Our mediation analysis demonstrates that depression-related disparities in risk-taking behavior are largely explained by differences in the behavioral traits, e.g., locus of control, optimism and trust, of those who are depressive vs. mentally well, rather than differences in time preferences (patience) or financial resources.
 Overall, our analysis indicates that there is no common tendency towards either more or less risk-taking associated with depression.
 Further, the link between depression and risk-taking behavior is explained by people's behavioral traits rather than by differences in their risk preferences per se.